waylonho/waylonho.github.io/projects/photography-projects.md

 I was very fortunate in being able to work with [Minny Lee](https://www.minnylee.com/) to create my very own photography book.
 She specializes in making small, personal photography books, and it was the first time I got collaborate with a professional book maker who does it as a job.
 She was a guest artist and helped me, along with five other classmates, design, print, and assemble our own hardcover books.
 The project took around a month with many late night work sessions in the photo lab.
 I was able to experience the often overlooked amount of thought that goes into something as simple as a book.
 The layout of each page, the theme, the cohesiveness of one section working with another, the physical printing and cover design.
 Everything had a great amount of thought put into it, and ultimately, we came out with a finished product (similar to software engineering, I suppose).
 The school subsidized the cost of all the materials and printing, but in the future, I hope to do some form of photography book project again.

-I will add more pictures of more projects in the future.
+I will add more pictures of more photo projects in the future.
 Still a work in progress, sorry!